Numerical gravitational backreaction on cosmic string loops from simulation: Results

-The change to the power spectrum with evaporation fraction can be seen in Fig.~\ref{fig:Pn-by-evaporation}.
 The most notable feature here is the large bump at moderate values of $n$.
 (However, note that the vertical axis here is $nP_n$, as appropriate for $\log n$ on the horizontal axis.
 Thus it is not that the individual $P_n$ are large in this range but that the total power over each logarithmic interval of $n$ is large.).
 This bump is reduced by backreaction and effectively vanishes by $\chi=0.3$.

 This vanishing of the bump is indicative of the smoothing of small-scale structure.
 For a string of length $L$, the value of $P_n$ for any $n$ captures the typical contribution of a segment of string of length $L/n$ to the power spectrum.
 Thus, a peak at some $n_\text{max}$ indicates a strong contribution at a scale of $L/n_\text{max}$ on the loop, meaning that we should expect significant structure (changes in the direction of the string) at those scales on the loop.
 The decrease in the height of the peak indicates that the variation in this structure (or the typical magnitude of a change in direction) is decreasing; loosely, the string is becoming smoother.
 The decreasing value of $n_\text{max}$ indicates that the scale on which we expect variation is growing.